 Mitigating the Effects of Cisplatin

-According to some animal studies, the impact cisplatin has on hearing may be lessened with the administering of certain antioxidants, including alpha-lipoic acid and selenium, in advance, during and after the chemotherapy.
+According to some animal studies, the impact cisplatin has on hearing may be lessened by administering certain antioxidants, including alpha-lipoic acid and selenium, in advance, during, and after the chemotherapy.
 Ginkgo biloba extract also shows promise for preventing the hearing loss caused by cisplatin therapy.
-There are also other human trials taking place that are studying whether aspirin, vitamin B or nicotinamide taken the same time as the cisplatin treatment can protect a patient’s hearing.
+There are also other human trials taking place that are studying whether aspirin, vitamin B, or nicotinamide taken the same time as the cisplatin treatment can protect a patient’s hearing.